Langmeier Backup FAQ

 The NTFS file system

-Comparison of the file systems FAT and NTFS
+Comparison of the FAT and NTFS file systems

-In contrast, NTFS is supported only by the operating systems Windows NT/2000, Windows XP, Windows 7 and Windows Vista.
+In contrast, NTFS is only supported by the operating systems Windows NT/2000, Windows XP, Windows 7 and Windows Vista.

-Secure 25% discount now!
-Buy Now Try it for free
+Buy now Try it for free

-Langmeier Backup for Windows
+Backup Software For Windows

-About the Author Sebastian Müller
+about the author Sebastian Müller

 Partner support

-Sebastian Müller is partner and top customer support at Langmeier Software, making him the best person to talk to about Langmeier backup backup solutions.
+Sebastian Müller is a partner and top customer advisor at Langmeier Software and therefore the best contact person for Langmeier backup solutions.

 Phone: +41 44 861 15 70